Meteorite impacts in West Africa and Central Europe!

 Impact simulation shown in the Ries Museum

 The weather forecast promised some sunshine for the next day, which we wanted to enjoy at a lake.
-So we left to find a good spot before it was crowded with caravans everywhere 😉
+So we left to find a good spot before it might be crowded with campers 😉

 Leave a Comment